-Protective Orders also impact a custody case when it is shown that they were based on false allegations.
-Filing a false TPO will likely be seen as an attempt to frustrate the other parent’s visitation with the child.
-The Court considers it in the child’s best interests for each parent to foster a positive relationship between their counterpart and the child.
+Protective orders also impact a custody case when it is shown that they were based on false allegations.
+Filing a false PPO will likely be seen as an attempt to frustrate the other parent’s visitation with the child.
+The court considers it in the child’s best interests for each parent to foster a positive relationship between their counterpart and the child.
 It is, for obvious reasons, against those interests to file a false claim in an attempt to win child custody.
-When such a situation arises then the Court may be willing to grant primary custody to the parent who was the victim of false allegations.
+When such a situation arises then the court may be willing to grant primary custody to the parent who was the victim of false allegations.

-If you are involved in a custody dispute then it is crucial that you speak with a Virginia Beach attorney immediately.
-This is especially true if the case involves a Protective Order.
-My office handles such matters and is ready to assist you.
+If you are involved in a custody dispute then it is crucial that you speak with an attorney immediately.
+This is especially true if the case involves a protective order.
+Our office handles such matters and is ready to assist you.
 Call today to speak with a lawyer.
-We also service Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York, and James City.